 An important update on the future of the campaign for our supporters

 What we guarantee is:

-What we want to do now is to close the share issue and draw down your investment but put it into a separate account from the one we use to do day-to-day expenses.
+We have closed the share issue and drawn down your investment but put it into a separate account from the one we use to do day-to-day expenses.
 We’ll continue to work towards Plan A, securing the Ravensbourne Arms, but we’ll also explore other potential venues to make sure that we stand the best possible chance of making Lewisham’s first community owned music venue a reality.